YINI-lang/YINI-spec/README.md

 YINI should have built-in types of the most general data types (to keep the format more simple and more lightweight).
 Custom types, advanced typechecking and type specialization are left to the user/client and host/language ​​to handle/process if further specialization is desired by the user/client using a YINI file/document.

-Yet, the YINI format should be easy and simple enough to express structure, notation and groupings of data to be stored on a medium for later use.
+YINI format should be very simple and minimal to express the structure, notation and grouping of data to be stored on a medium for later use.
+But still simple and legible enough to be read by .

 ## Design Goals
 1. YINI files/documents should be platform agnostic, portable between platforms and programming languages as far as possible.
-2. YINI should have a simple structure and notation, and easy to group data.
+2. YINI should have a simple structure and notation, be easy to group data, yet be unambiguous.
 3. YINI should be easily readable (to some extent) by humans.
 4. YINI should be non-verbose, avoid to use excessive or unnecessary words or characters.
 And at the same time be (relatively) light-weight, yet be (relatively) high-level.
 5. YINI files/documents should be easy to create, use, read, write, and support one-pass processing.

-## Current Spec
+## Specification
-The YINI Specification can be found here: **[YINI spec](<././Source/YINI-Specification.md>)**.
+The actual YINI Specification can be found here: **[YINI spec](<././Source/YINI-Specification.md>)**.

 ## Grammar
-There exists a YINI grammar (in ANTLR 4 ) in this branch here: **[YINI grammar](<./Source/Grammar-ANTLR4/yini.g4>)**.
+This repo also includes a YINI grammar (in ANTLR 4 ).
+It aims to follow the specification as closely as possible.
+You find it here: **[YINI grammar](<./Source/Grammar-ANTLR4/yini.g4>)**.

 ## Contributing
 Feedback, bug reports, suggestions, and code contributions are welcome!